the-heap/Emojions/README.md

 We will be using the standard file structure for jest which includes naming test files like: `filename.test.js`

-These files will be placed in the `snippet/__tests__` directory.
+These files will be placed in the `snippet/test` directory.

 Because of the small size of tested file we will be keeping test suites to single functions.

 ### Testing Stack

 1. [Jest](http://facebook.github.io/jest/): is our testing framework.
-It has some issues, but it's the new guy in town and relatively easy to pick.
 2. [Sinon](http://sinonjs.org/): this is a standalone spy, stub, and mocking framework for JavaScript.
 It's useful as a test 'probe'.

 ### How To Add Tests

 1. I've added a new function!
 Arg!
 What do I do?
 2. First export the function in testing exports section at the bottom of the file: `exports.functionName = functionName`
-3. Now create a new file in the `snippet/__tests__` with the name in the format `functionName.test.js`
+3. Now create a new file in the `snippet/test` with the name in the format `functionName.test.js`
 4. In the test file import the function `const functionName = require('../index.js').functionName`
 5. The basic format for testing is: `describe('functionName()', () => it("returns X"))`
 6. Nested `describes()` are allowed and encouraged.